At EDPO, we’re committed to protecting and respecting your privacy.

 If you have any questions or complaints

 We respect your data protection and privacy rights.
-If you have any questions or if you are not satisfied with the way we handle your Personal Data, don’t hesitate to send us an e-mail at firstname.lastname@example.org or to write to us at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.
+If you have any questions or if you are not satisfied with the way we handle your Personal Data, please feel free to fill our data subject request form here, to send us an e-mail at firstname.lastname@example.org or to write to us at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.

 If you have any complaints about the way EDPO processes your Personal Data, you can file a complaint with the Belgian Data Protection Authority: www.dataprotectionauthority.be.